foundation/foundation-sites/docs/pages/orbit.md

 The slide container houses each individual slide.
 In our above markup example, we also placed the buttons in here, so we can anchor them to the center edge of the slide container.
 However, they can be moved anywhere within the `data-orbit` wrapper.

 Each slide is an `<li>` with the class `.orbit-slide`.
 The first slide is marked with the `.is-active` class to indicate it's the default.
-You can place any HTML you want inside of the slide, but we have some premade styles for image-based slides with a caption.
+You can place any HTML you want inside of the slide, but we have some pre-made styles for image-based slides with a caption.

 ```html
 <ul class="orbit-container">